 I’m reserving myself the right to use other affiliate links of products I use (for example to Evernote), but you can expect these to show up very, very rarely.

-I hope this explained my affiliate policy clearly and honestly.
+I hope this explained our affiliate policy clearly and honestly.
 I try to be as transparent as possible.
-Should you have any further concerns or questions, just shoot me an email.
+Should you have any further concerns or questions, please email support[at]fourminutebooks[fullstop]com.

 Enjoy the content on this site and please, whatever you do, keep reading.